-Atayef or Qatayef are Middle Eastern pancakes that are filled with white cheese or nuts then fried or baked, and soaked in a rose sugary syrup.
-They are only made and served during the Holy month of Ramadan, and truly feel like a celebration!
+Atayef or Qatayef are Middle Eastern pancakes filled with white cheese, walnuts, or Ashta.
+They are then fried or baked and soaked in Atir, a simple syrup infused with rose or orange blossom water.
+They are only made and served during the Holy month of Ramadan and truly feel like a celebration!

 Here’s a detailed recipe to make Atayef from scratch.